floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 ```

 notes:
-now our program has an error channel of never, meaning we can be sure it will never error
+after this our entire program has an error channel of never, meaning we can be sure it will never error

 ---